Zum Seiteninhalt springen

 Welcome to CoARA@Charité and BIH

 CoARA stands for Coalition for Advancing Research Assessments (CoARA).
 On July 20th, 2022, the European Commission, the European University Association and Science Europe published the Agreement on Reforming Research Assessment.
 The coalition was officially founded on December 2nd, 2022.
 The agreement was jointly developed through a broad stakeholder process involving over 350 organizations, including the Berlin Institute of Health (BIH).
-In November 2022 (BIH) and March 2023 (Charité), the BIH Board of Directors as well as the Faculty Board and Executive Board of Charité adopted the agreement and confirmed their participation in CoARA.
-Prior to adoption, CoARA had been presented for discussion to both the Institutional Research Commission and the Faculty Council at Charité.
+In November 2022 (BIH) and March 2023 (Charité), the BIH Board of Directors as well as Charité's Faculty Board and Executive Board adopted the agreement and confirmed their participation in CoARA.
+Prior to adoption, CoARA had been presented for discussion to both the Charité Research Commission and the Faculty Council at Charité.
 In April 2023, the Berlin University Alliance (BUA) also signed the agreement and joined CoARA.

 Over the next five years, the signatories to the agreement will actively review their existing research assessment procedures and, where necessary, realign them with the principles set out in the agreement.